-- A formal application submitted to the Office of Graduate Admissions (see website: http://graduate.louisville.edu/app/ for forms and directions). - Application fee. - A minimum of two letters of recommendation. - Official transcripts of all college work. - Official scores on the Graduate Record Examination (GRE) General Test. - A brief statement of purpose describing your interests and career goals.
+- 1. A formal application submitted to the Office of Graduate Admissions (see website: http://graduate.louisville.edu/apply for forms and directions). - 2.
+Application fee. - 3.
+A minimum of two letters of recommendation. - 4.
+Official transcripts of all college work. - 5.
+Official scores on the Graduate Record Examination (GRE) General Test. - 6.
+A brief statement of purpose describing your interests and career goals.

-• All international applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores.
+All international applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores.
+Students holding a bachelor's or advanced degree from an accredited institution in the United States are exempt from this requirement.

-Program candidates are admitted in the fall semester (which begins in early August).
-Review of applications begins January 15 and continues until all positions are filled.
+Program candidates are only admitted in the fall semester (orientation begins the first Monday in August).
+Review of applications begins mid-January and continues until all positions are filled.
 Admission into the program is competitive, and applicants are encouraged to submit their applications early.
+All applications are automatically considered for a fellowship, which provides a stipend and covers tuition and health insurance.